Paramount Pictures

 Paramount Pictures Corporation, commonly known as Paramount Pictures or simply Paramount, is an American film production and distribution company and the flagship namesake subsidiary of Paramount Skydance.
-Founded on May 8, 1912, it is the sixth-oldest global film studio and the second-oldest in the United States behind Universal Pictures, and it is one of the "Big Five" film studios located within the city limits of Los Angeles.
+Founded on May 8, 1912, it is the sixth-oldest global film studio and the second-oldest in the United States behind Universal Pictures, and it is one of the Big Five studios located within the city limits of Los Angeles.

 In 1916, film producer Adolph Zukor put 24 actors and actresses under contract and honored each with a star on the logo.
 In 1967, the number of stars was reduced to 22 and their hidden meaning was dropped.
 In 2014, Paramount Pictures became the first major Hollywood studio to distribute all of its films in digital form only.
 The company's headquarters and studios are located at 5555 Melrose Avenue, Hollywood, California.

-The most commercially successful film franchises from Paramount Pictures include Transformers, Mission: Impossible, and Star Trek.
-Additionally, the studio's library includes many individual films such as The Godfather and Titanic, both of which became the highest-grossing films of all time during their initial releases.
+The most commercially successful film franchises from Paramount Pictures include Star Trek, Indiana Jones, Top Gun, Mission: Impossible, and Transformers.
+Additionally, the studio's library includes many notable films such as The Greatest Show on Earth, The Ten Commandments, Love Story, The Godfather, Grease, Ghost, Forrest Gump, Titanic and Saving Private Ryan, with four of the nine films winning the Academy Award for Best Picture, and all of them were among the highest-grossing films of all time, with Titanic breaking the record during its initial release.
 Paramount Pictures is a member of the Motion Picture Association (MPA), and is currently one of seven film studios of Paramount Skydance Studios, alongside a 49% stake in Miramax, a 50% stake in United International Pictures, Paramount Players, a revival of Republic Pictures, and Skydance Animation.

 History

 Famous Players Film Company

-Paramount is the sixth oldest surviving film studio globally; after the Gaumont Film Company (or just Gaumont) (1895), Pathé (1896), Titanus (1904), Nordisk Film (1906) and Universal Pictures (1912).
+Paramount is the sixth-oldest surviving film studio globally, after Gaumont (1895), Pathé (1896), Titanus (1904), Nordisk Film (1906) and Universal Pictures (1912).
 It is the last major film studio still headquartered in the Hollywood district of Los Angeles.